Mortgage application declined? Here’s what to do

 The worse thing you can do is apply for a new mortgage straight away as this new application could show up on your credit file and hurt your chances even more.

-What you can do is try to understand why you’ve been refused, check you’ve got all the basics in order and talk to a professional advisor.
+What you can do is try to understand why you’ve had your mortgage application declined, check you’ve got all the basics in order and talk to a professional advisor.
 Most of all, don’t panic.

-Common financial reasons why mortgage application get declined
+Common financial reasons why mortgage application are declined

-Usually, a mortgage application is declined due to a fairly basic reason.
-It could as simple as the size of your deposit, poor credit history or you haven’t joined the electoral register.
+Usually, you’ll have your mortgage application declined due to a fairly basic reason.
+It could as simple as the size of your deposit, bad credit history or you haven’t joined the electoral register.

 Your deposit is too small

 Stuck for ideas?
-Start with our list of Inventive Deposit Saving Ideas.
+Start with our list of inventive mortgage deposit saving tips.

 If you’ve saved up a decent deposit yet your monthly income is small, you might be rejected even if you can currently afford the mortgage.
 Lender will assess whether you can still afford the mortgage if rates rise.